 |Region / City||Daily Cost||Monthly Cost|

 New residents must be assessed to create a plan called a Client Services Program.
 This should occur within seven days of moving into assisted living.
-The assessment is completed by a registered nurse) that outlines healthcare needs and specific services that the unit will provide your loved one.
+The assessment is completed by a registered nurse and outlines healthcare needs and specific services that the unit will provide to your loved one.
 An example would be determining exactly which activities of daily living, like eating, the staff will need to assist with.
-The services program must be reviewed as often as necessary, or at least every four months (120 days), and include the following:
+The personalized care plan should be reviewed as often as necessary, or every four months and details:

 – Medical issues and needs